 Hamster-Wheel... er...
 Hämsterviel is a gerbil-like... we mean um... hamster-like alien with rabbit-like ears, and Jumba's former partner.
 Hired Gantu to track down and capture all the other experiments.
 He's the main antagonist of the franchise.

-- Accessory-Wearing Cartoon Animal: Looks like a gerbil and wears only a cape with an "H" badge on it.
+- Accessory-Wearing Cartoon Animal: Looks like a gerbil and wears only a cape with an "H" brooch on it.

 - Accidental Misnaming: "It's Hämster-viel!
 Veal, like the delicious meat speck!"